pschmidtwalter/brook90r/README.md

 Usage
 =====

-The package is not on CRAN, so use the devtools-package to install directly from github.com:
+The package is not on CRAN, so please use the devtools-package to install directly from github.com:

 ``` r
 devtools::install_github("pschmidtwalter/brook90r")